Are you thinking about remodeling your kitchen? Here are some very important cabinet terms that will help you throughout the remodeling process.

 Fixed Shelves – shelves that are constructed into the kitchen cabinet.
 They cannot be moved and provide added stability to the cabinet.

-Flat Panel Door – a recessed panel door with detailing on the edges making the panel appear inward.
+Recessed Panel / Flat Panel Door – a recessed panel door making the panel appear inward.
+Door frame has an edge profile.

 Full Extension Undermount Glides: